Invalidation of Transactions with Affiliated Persons in Belarus

 Structure your business in Belarus with legal support — division, acquisition, and reorganization without risks!

-Maintaining and updating a list of affiliated parties is mandatory for both open and closed joint-stock companies (JSCs) under clauses 3 and 8 of Instruction No. 43.
-This requirement is linked to the fact that JSCs regularly submit periodic reports, including a dedicated form titled “Information About Affiliated Parties” (clause 6 of Instruction No. 43).
+Maintaining and updating a register of affiliated persons is mandatory for open and closed joint-stock companies under Instruction No. 43.
+JSCs are required to include a dedicated “Information About Affiliated Parties” form in their periodic reporting.

-As for limited liability companies (LLCs) and additional liability companies (ALCs), keeping such a list is not strictly mandatory but becomes highly relevant in certain situations:
+For limited liability companies and additional liability companies, maintaining such a register is not a statutory obligation — but becomes a practical necessity in the following situations:

-When the company’s participants adopt internal rules requiring compliance with affiliate disclosure laws or when they challenge transactions made by the director without prior approval from the general meeting.
+Where the company’s participants have adopted internal rules requiring compliance with affiliated-party disclosure requirements, or where they are challenging transactions concluded by the director without the required prior approval.

-When the company seeks funding from banks or financial institutions, whether domestic or foreign.
+Where the company is seeking funding from banks or financial institutions — domestic or foreign.

-When investors are part of the ownership structure and actively monitor financial decisions and transactions.
+Where investors form part of the ownership structure and actively monitor financial decisions and transactions.

-When the company serves as a supplier, contractor, or service provider for international corporations.
+Where the company acts as a supplier, contractor, or service provider to international corporations.

-In such cases, maintaining an updated list of affiliated parties is a practical necessity to ensure legal compliance and transparency.
+In all such cases, maintaining an updated affiliated persons register is a practical prerequisite for legal compliance and transparency.

-An affiliated person is interested in making a transaction when he is one of the parties to the transaction or represents the interests of third parties in relations with the company.
+An affiliated person is considered interested in a transaction where that person: is a party to the transaction; or represents the interests of third parties in dealings with the company.

 Transaction Support